olalekanfayemi/-Air-Quality-Index-Prediction/README.md

 - [TPOTRegressor]

 ## :gear: Project Demo
 - Application is hosted on Heroku.
-You can see the [demo]
+You can see the [demo here].